-Burrata Peach Salad with Butter Lettuce, Basil, and Pistachio comes in a clutch during peach season when you have more fresh peaches than you can devour!
+Peach Burrata Salad with Bacon, Butter Lettuce, Basil, and Pistachio comes in a clutch during the summer months when you have more fresh peaches than you can devour!
 This salad is a lovely balance of sweet and savory flavors, and creamy and crunchy textures.

 Savory Peach Recipes

 Like so many fruits, peaches are as delicious in savory recipes as they are in sweet recipes.

 Try making a peach relish with a sweet/tart flavor profile to serve on top of chicken or shrimp.
 Grilled peaches topped with goat cheese and balsamic reduction is always a favorite.
 Use peaches as the base of BBQ sauce to make pulled chicken or beef BBQ sandwiches.
 Add diced peaches to a rice or quinoa pilaf for sweet little bursts of flavor.

 And of course peaches pair really well with cheese, like in this pretty burrata peach salad!

 What Is the Difference Between Fresh Mozzarella and Burrata?

 Fresh mozzarella is a fresh, semi-soft cheese made from cow’s milk or water buffalo’s milk.
 It has a milky flavor and elastic texture.
 It’s best eaten within 48 hours of being made, although it can be kept refrigerated in a brine for about a week.
 Fresh mozzarella is easy to find, and can also be made at home (check out this tutorial on how to make fresh mozzarella on Epicurious if you’re interested).

 Burrata, which is derived from the word burro, meaning butter in Italian, has an outer layer of mozzarella, with an inner layer of stringy, soft mozzarella scraps and fresh cream.
 When it’s cut open, burrata sort of oozes its milky, creamy texture.